 We say so because Frog’s skin is very delicate, and anything that touches it gets absorbed.

-If your hands have chemicals, soap, oil, or any other solution, their skin will absorb it.
+If your hands have chemicals, soap, oil, or any other solution, your skin will absorb it.

-Further, it can prove harmful for their health; this keeps your hand clean before petting a frog or any amphibian.
+Further, it can prove harmful to their health; this keeps your hand clean before petting a frog or any amphibian.